What pigging is and how it works

 HOW PIGGING WORKS

 In its simplest form, a pigging system consists of a solid projectile or plug (the ‘pig’) with a diameter slightly larger than the pipeline or tubing that is transporting the liquid.
 Pigging works by introducing this pig into the pipeline and pushing it through the pipe.
 Sometimes it is introduced manually but more commonly automatically.
 Pigs are introduced, housed and returned using pig launchers and pig receivers.
-After pigging, liquid is then collected or continues being processed.
+After pigging, liquid is then collected or continues to be processed.

 Pigging System Design